sirkkalap/ydl/README.md

 ## Why

-I noticed that some of my favorite clips were being removed from YouTube and since thay are a part of my integrity and memories I started to download them before they are lost.
+I noticed that some of my favorite clips were being removed from YouTube.
+Since they are a part of my integrity and memories I started to download them before they are lost.

 After having done this manually for a while I thought: "Hmm.
 This could be